 - A U.S. research institute affiliated with an US institution of higher education.

-Investigators must disclose these types of income if they come from non-U.S. governments, non-U.S universities, or other non-U.S entities and meet the dollar thresholds described above.
+Investigators must disclose these types of income if they come from non-U.S. governments, non-U.S universities, or other non-U.S entities.

 Travel paid for by professional societies must be disclosed unless it falls into one of the exemptions listed above.